mattliu777/Deep-Learning/README.md

 If the input is a picture, you want to simulate a complex function so that its output is what this picture is.
 **f() = "Cat"**

+If the input is a Go board, you want to simulate a complex function and let it tell you where to go next.
+**f() = "1-2"**